AntoineSoetewey/antoinesoetewey.github.io/_pages/cv.md

 <br>

 Interested in how I made these?
-Check out the repo on [GitHub](https://github.com/AntoineSoetewey/cv).
+Check out the repo on [GitHub](https://github.com/AntoineSoetewey/cv). *A special thanks to [Nick Strayer](http://nickstrayer.me/) for providing the template of this CV and resume.*